2. Jobs howto

 [user@hpc3-y-z:~]$ exit

-Note, these options –pty /bin/bash -i must be the last on a command line and should not be separated by other options.
+The following is a list of examples of different requests for interactive jobs.
+The –pty /bin/bash -i options must be the last on a command line and should not be separated by other options:

 [user@login-x:~]$ srun -A PI_LAB --pty /bin/bash -i # 1